 Darren Maher – 573-356-3879

 The Board of Alderman currently meets on the second Monday of each month at City Hall at 7:00 p.m.
-Municipal Court is held the third Monday of each month at 7:00 p.m.
+Municipal Court is held the fourth Monday of each month at 7:00 p.m.

 City Advisory Boards

 Nine member board which oversees and sets goals for the park system.

 Planning & Zoning Commission

 Seven member board which consists of the Mayor, one Alderman and five citizens at large.
 The Commission reviews and recommends action to the City Council on rezoning requests as well as future planning and annexation.